 Exercise may help with most minor digestive problems, from bloating to constipation.
 Physical activity helps your body’s digestive system move things along and let go of waste.
 It also curbs stress, which can trigger many digestive problems.

 Probiotics are "good" bacteria.
 They are in some yogurts, juices, snacks, and supplements.
 Research shows they may help if you have diarrhea, irritable bowel syndrome (IBS), and inflammatory bowel disease (IBD).
 But scientists don’t yet know which probiotics help which conditions and how much you need.
 Talk to your doctor to learn more.

 Stress, Ulcers, and Constipation

 Ever have an upset stomach due to nerves?
-That's because your brain and digestive system are connected.
-Stress can aggravate digestive problems like IBS and ulcers.
-Help control digestive health by controlling stress.
-Try physical activity, getting enough sleep, meditation, or relaxation.
+Your brain and digestive system are connected.
+Stress can worsen problems like IBS and ulcers.
+Make it a priority to be active, get enough sleep, meditate, and relax.